cofx22/blog/posts/dependency-injection-and-loggers-clojure.md

 If they don't change the state of the world around them by writing something somewhere, why would you use them?
 This makes any function that uses a logging function directly impure too.
 If that is something you want to avoid, you could inject a logging service and use that instead of the logging function.
-Let's do that and see where we end up.
+Let's do that and see what challenges we come across.

 <!-- end-of-preview -->

 The protocol `Logger` below consists of a single method `info`.
-The constructor function `create-logger` returns a concrete implementation of `Logger`, which delegates to `log/info`.
+The constructor function `create-logger` returns a concrete implementation of `Logger`, which delegates to `clojure.tools.logging/info`.

 ```clojure
 (ns logging